syncfusion-content/javascript-docs/js/ReportViewer/Create-aspnet-web-api-service.md

    * Syncfusion.Gauge.Wpf
    * Syncfusion.SfMaps.Wpf

 N> If you have not installed any version of Essential Studio, then you can add the above assemblies from the Syncfusion NuGet package `Syncfusion.Web.ReportViewer`.
-The Syncfusion reporting NuGet packages are published in public NuGet.org.
-So, any additional configurations are not required to utilize the Syncfusion.Web.ReportViewer NuGet package.
+The Syncfusion reporting NuGet packages are published in public `NuGet.org`.
+So, any additional configurations are not required to utilize the `Syncfusion.Web.ReportViewer` NuGet package.

-I> Starting with v16.2.0.x, if you refer to the Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
+I> Starting with `v16.2.0.x`, if you refer to the Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in the ASP.NET application to use our components.

 3.Install the `Newtonsoft.Json` NuGet package via the NuGet package manager console.